 - High levels of progesterone shown by blood tests

-In all cases, women should be proactive with maintaining hormonal balance before a prolonged, unhealthy variation leads to the onset of more serious conditions.
+In all cases, women should be proactive with maintaining hormonal balance before the onset of more serious conditions.

-Continue reading to learn more about progesterone tests.
+Continue reading to learn more about various progesterone tests used to confirm the underlying cause behind hormonal imbalance symptoms.

 - Carlson, K.J. et al. (2004).
 The New Harvard Guide to Women's Health.
 Massachusetts: Harvard University Press.
 Available from Google Books.